nilic/hntop-cli/README.md

 ### Get top HN posts in a custom timerange

-Custom timerange can be defined using the RFC3339 format, ie. `yyyy-MM-dd'T'HH:mm:ss'Z'` (for UTC) or `yyyy-MM-dd'T'HH:mm:ss±hh:mm` (for a specific timezone, where ±hh:mm is the offset to UTC).
+Custom timerange can be defined using the RFC3339 format, ie. `yyyy-MM-dd'T'HH:mm:ss'Z'` for UTC or `yyyy-MM-dd'T'HH:mm:ss±hh:mm` for a specific timezone, where ±hh:mm is the offset to UTC.

 Examples: `2006-01-02T15:04:05Z` is 2 Jan 2006 15:40:05 UTC, while `2017-10-12T20:05:09+01:00` is 12 Oct 2017 20:05:09 CET.